Last Updated on January 20, 2023

 Eno River Farm in Hillsborough is our favorite nearby place to go strawberry picking in North Carolina!
 The facilities on the farm are brand new, and the fields are really easy to access.

-To make things even sweeter–they have the best fresh-made ice cream in the Triangle!
+They have the best fresh-made ice cream in the Triangle to make things even sweeter!

 Read More: How to Explore Occoneechee Mountain State Natural Area in Hillsborough